hylian-modding/OotCommunityHack2022/README.md

 		-map0
 ```

 The `/code` folder is where all custom code should be developed in.
-Simply make a folder for your code project and work within that `z64hdr` is the C library of choice for all custom C here.
+Simply make a folder for your code project and work within that.
+`z64hdr` is the C library of choice for all custom C here.

 The `/object` folder is where all custom objects will be placed in.
 Each object will have its own folder, with its data within (blend files, zobjs, etc).